Understanding the Statute of Limitations for Personal Injury Cases

 Failure to bring a claim within the statutory deadline may result in your case being denied.
 You may be barred from recovery or unable to obtain compensation from a liable party.
 While there are exceptions to the two-year deadlines, it is vital to consult with an experienced attorney as early in the process as possible to ensure that you meet all legal requirements for filing a lawsuit.

-There are a limited number of exceptions to the two-year statute of limitations in personal injury cases.
+There are limited exceptions to the two-year statute of limitations in personal injury cases.
 For instance, a person whose injury was caused by exposure to hazardous or toxic chemicals has two years from the date they are informed of an injury related to the exposure or the date they reasonably should have discovered the injury.

-The same is true for someone injured as a result of exposure to chromium or for a veteran who was injured due to exposure to “chemical defoliants, herbicides, or other causative agents including agent orange.”
+The same is true for someone injured as a result of exposure to chromium or for a veteran who was injured due to exposure to “chemical defoliants, herbicides, or other causative agents including Agent Orange.”

 What If I Was a Minor at the Time I Was Injured?